Will there be a crypto Bull Run In 2022?

 Newton – for purchasing crypto from Canada (user friendly, fast and low rates)

-Coinbase – Best smartphone APP- but high fees
+Coinbase – Best smartphone APP- but high purchase fees